stormpath/express-stormpath/docs/configuration.rst

 This allows our framework to serve your SPA, for routes that this framework also wants to handle.
 You need this option if the following are true:

- * Your SPA is using HTML5 history mode
+ * Your SPA is using HTML5 history mode.
- * You want the default feature routes, such as ``/login`` to serve your SPA
+ * You want the default feature routes, such as ``/login`` to serve your SPA.
  * You don't want to use our default login and registration views, you want your SPA to render those client-side.